-The Company conducts sales, trading, financing and client facilitation activities on securities and futures exchanges and in OTC markets.
+The Company conducts sales, trading, financing and client facilitation activities on securities and in OTC markets.

 The Company's trading portfolios are managed with a view toward the risk and profitability of the portfolios.
-The following is a discussion of risk management and the Company's primary risks: market risk, credit risk and operational risk policies and procedures covering these activities.
+The following is a discussion of risk management and the Company's primary risks: market risk, credit risk, operational risk, and liquidity and funding risk policies and procedures covering these activities.